-There are a variety of antibiotics to choose form.
+There are a variety of antibiotics to choose from.
 They are available in pill and topical forms.
-The majority of antibiotics used for acne are rarely used for other illnesses.
+The majority of antibiotics used for acne treatments in Chicago are rarely used for other illnesses.
 There is little risk in creating “antibiotic resistance” from the use of acne medications.
 Occasionally though, the bacteria which causes acne will become resistant to the antibiotic, and a different antibiotic can be prescribed.
 You can safely take antibiotic pills for several months, even years to control your acne under the guidance of your doctor.

 3. Benzoyl Peroxides:

 Benzoyl peroxide applications and washes help to fight acne causing bacteria which causes acne.
 The bacteria cannot develop to it.
 However, benzoyl peroxide can bleach your fabrics.

 4. Retinoids (Retin-A, Differin, Tazorac, Ziana):